Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.2.md

 ## Battle With The Emissary Of Ouroboros

-Upon summoning the **Ouroboros Emissary,** Ralof Serpentsworn will fall dead, his life force having been consumed in the summoning of the great beast.
+Upon summoning the **Ouroboros Emissary**, Ralof Serpentsworn will fall dead, his life force having been consumed in the summoning of the great beast.
 The creature is not the true Ouroboros, but a lesser creature that serves him, taking the same shape of a twin-headed dragon.
 While no dragon god, it is nonetheless a powerful foe that must be destroyed lest it continues the work and calls forth the true